EnFr

 Wealthsimple Trade distinguishes itself from its competitors by charging no commission on the purchase or sale of ETFs and Canadian equities.
 It’s worth noting, however, that this platform can take advantage of the spread – the difference (a few cents) between the purchase and sale prices of a stock.
 The application normally warns you that a difference of 5% may apply due to price fluctuation, but you usually end up paying the price shown when you place the order.

 If you want to trade US securities, Wealthsimple Trade can eliminate exchange fees on these transactions for $10 per month.
 In addition, there’s no minimum amount required to open a Wealthsimple Trade account.
 You can start with as little as $1!
-Also, with fractional shares, you can buy stocks in large companies (like Tesla or the Canadian National Railway) even if you don’t have the money to buy a full share.

 Questrade charges more fees.
 For stock purchases, users must pay 1 cent per share with a minimum of $4.95 and a maximum of $9.95 per transaction.
 The purchase of ETFs is commission-free, but users must pay between $4.95 and $9.95 to sell them.

 Questrade charges a foreign currency conversion fee for purchases in US dollars.
 Those with a USD account can trade US securities as they wish.
-To open an account, Questrade requires that people between the ages of 18 and 25 who wish to open a self-directed account and people of any age who wish to open a TFSA account invest a minimum of $250.
+To open an account, Questrade requires that people between the ages of 18 and 25 who wish to open a self-directed account and people of any age who wish to open a FHSA account invest a minimum of $250.
 The minimum amount for people over 25 years old wishing to open a self-directed account is $1,000.

 Wealthsimple TradeQuestrade